Dmitry Troshchinsky: Biography

 Coming from the noble family of Troshchinsky.
 His great-grandfather – the Hadiach colonel Stepan Troshchinsky – was the nephew of hetman Ivan Mazepa.
-Dmitry's father, Prokofy Troshchinsky, was a Bunchuk comrade in the Hetman country.
+Dmitry's father, Prokofy Troshchinsky, was a Bunchuk comrade in the Hetmanate.

 At the end of the course at the Kiev Academy, Dmitry Troshchinsky joined the Little Russian Collegium.
 He received the rank of regimental clerk in 1773.
 Being sent to Moldavia at the disposal of Prince Nikolai Repnin, Troshchinsky soon attracted the attention of the prince, who did not part with him until 1787, by his industriousness and efficiency.
 This year, Catherine II took a trip to the Crimea; she was accompanied by Count Alexander Bezborodko.
 Prince Repnin recommended to him Troshchinsky, as a reliable and experienced official.

 In 1793, Troshchinsky was appointed a member of the Main Post Office and elevated to the rank of Secretary of State.
 This gave him the opportunity to attract the attention of Catherine II.
 In 1796, he received from the empress the town of Kagarlyk in the Kiev Governorate, the entire Kagarlyk village headquarters, as well as two village headquarters in the Podolsk Governorate.
 Troshchinsky accompanied emperor Paul I to Moscow for the coronation and was appointed senator and present in the council established at the educational society of noble maidens.

 In 1800, he was dismissed from all posts and (according to Nathan Eidelman) took part in a conspiracy against Paul I. After the coup of 1801, he was reinstated in all posts and appointed by Emperor Alexander I a member of the Permanent State Council and head of the Postal Directorate of the empire, and when the ministries were established, he became the Minister of Allotments.
 Troshchinsky is also known for the fact that he wrote the famous manifesto on the accession to the throne of Alexander I, in which the tsar abdicated the policies of Paul I and solemnly vowed "to rule by God, as the people handed over to us according to the laws and in the heart of God, the honourable grandmother of our sovereign Empress Catherine the Great".